 Heal Your Heart From Its Hurts.

 If you truly believe the new year is a new start, you must heal your heart from the pain in the past so that it does not affect the present.
-Starting your healing process before a new year is critical to ensure you approach 2019 with restored hope.
+Starting your healing process before a new year is critical to ensure you approach it with restored hope.
 It's important to work through the pain you experienced before embarking on new journeys this year.

 This year you may have fallen short.
 You said and did some things you're not proud of.
 You've made mistakes.
 I know.
 Many of us have that same story.